By: Leslie Pinkerton, Marketing Content Manager

 Project • Management (n): The application of processes, methods, knowledge, skills and experience to achieve project objectives.
 Includes collaboration, versioning, approvals, and editing workflows.

-File storage and retrieval is only one component of Marketing Asset Management.
-This type of software is designed for the needs of a distributed sales and marketing organization.
+Unlike Digital Asset Management, file storage and retrieval is only one component of Marketing Asset Management.
+MAM software is designed for the needs of a distributed sales and marketing organization.

-Marketing asset management software provides the ability to maintain a consistent brand look and unified experience across branded content, while allowing field offices and employees to localize and personalize content assets within approved workflows.
+Marketing asset management software provides the ability to maintain a consistent brand look and unified experience across branded content, while enabling Sales teams to localize and personalize content assets within approved workflows.

 Additionally, from within a marketing asset management system, print and digital assets can be distributed across online and offline channels (and this distribution and usage can be measured and reported on.)